-Binary Bunker modular data systems are constructed for rigidity, security, operating efficiency and aesthetic appearance.
+Binary Bunker modular data systems are an absolutely complete, peer reviewed, expertly engineered and constructed for rigidity, security, operating efficiency and aesthetic appearance.
 We incorporate various proprietary processes to ensure our structures will endure the most vicious environmental conditions, anywhere in the world, without compromising structural integrity.
-Our designs meet South Florida hurricane standards, snow loading in the Rockies, temperature extremes from the South Pole to the Arabian deserts, and more.
-In more than 82 countries, on all 7 continents and in every state we have met the challenge, and here’s why.
+Our designs meet South Florida hurricane standards, snow loading in the Rockies, temperature extremes from the South Pole to the Arabian deserts and when installed on piers provide flood protection.
+In more than 82 countries, on all 7 continents and in every state we have met the challenge, and here’s why:

 Our lightweight concrete modules take full advantage of concrete’s strength, long life and resistance to the long term effects of the weather.
 The shelters are pre-assembled, reinforced solid concrete panels welded together to form a single, high strength, module.

 The walls, roof, and floor panels are triple sealed for superior weather resistance and welded together creating a single, high strength module.
-The completed module is inherently bullet, vandal, and fire resistant.
+The completed module is inherently bullet, vandal, fire resistant and thermally efficient.
 The standard 4-inch wall construction provides a 2-hour fire endurance rating which is recognized by the SBC, UBC, and BOCA codes.

 Module exterior doors are constructed of galvanized steel, primed and painted to coordinate with the building.
 Doors are fully insulated and equipped with a high performance weather seal.
 A full length, tamper-proof hinge, and dead bolt lever lock assure module security.
 Locks can be coordinated with any master system to integrate with your existing network.
 Fire and ballistic rated doors are also available as options.
 All doors as well as other building openings have a color-coordinated awning for weather protection.